In Focus-Magazine

 Your Email:

-Film Reviews
+Film Reviews by Lisa Blanck

 About My Father

-| Thursday, 05.25.2023, 08:37 PM | (11 views)
+| Thursday, 05.25.2023, 08:37 PM | (486 views)

 The film becomes a bit slapstick-y.
 Salvo creates a tasty thank you dinner with a mystery ingredient.
-Sebastian loses his pants during Flyboard rider waterjet demonstration.
+Sebastian loses his pants during a Flyboard waterjet demonstration.
 The duo have a nightly "cologne ritual", where they spray the air with a 'manly' scent and bump chests.

 Lisa Blanck is the Associate Editor and Movie Reviewer for In Focus-Magazine.com.
 Her background includes 30+ years of digital editing for WESH2 News and WKMG News.
 She also edits on-air promotional spots for Matter Of Fact, a highly-rated nationally syndicated news and information program.
 For more than 30 years she has covered the Florida Film Festival and the World Peace Film Festival, with additional experience in advertising, marketing, promotions and live special events at MTV Networks.
 She was previously a columnist for the Focus In Newspaper.